lee0c/lee0c.github.io/pages/shop.md

 I will take print/patch commissions if I am interested in the subject material.

+*to be added:* color representations for my newer ink, which is speedball fabric block printing ink.

-Here's some representations of the ink colors I have:
+Here's some representations of the older set of ink colors I have:

 ![A piece of fabric stamped with skulls in varying colors](assets/img/patch-colors1.jpg)